dksanyal/Surrogator/README.md

 Uses several advanced modules like BeautifulSoup, PyQt4, nltk, selenium, pandas, numpy, gensim.models, and many more.
 It is highly customizable.
 Incorporates state-of-the-art machine learning algorithms.

 TESTING:
-Results of preliminary evaluation of Surrogator on a sample set of 120 Computer Science and Electrical Engg. papers is provided in EvaluationSurrogatorV2_v1_0.xlsx .
+Results of preliminary evaluation of Surrogator on a sample set of 120 Computer Science and Electrical Engg. papers is provided in EvaluationSurrogatorV2_v1_0.xlsx.

+CODE:
+We provide 2 versions:

+Version 1: This is a simplified script.
+Corresponds to a Demo at CoDS-COMAD 2018.

+Version 2: This is a script with enhanced functionality.
+Corresponds to poster at JCDL 2018.